HMS Beaulieu: Camperdown

-On 9 October news reached Duncan that the Dutch fleet was at sea, and his fleet sailed from Yarmouth Roads to meet them.
+News reached Duncan on 9 October that the French-aligned Dutch fleet was at sea, and his fleet sailed from Yarmouth Roads to meet them.
 Beaulieu was already at sea, having been sent in advance with the 74-gun ship of the line HMS Russell and 50-gun fourth rate HMS Adamant to patrol off the Texel.
 Duncan had them follow the Dutch, expecting that the fleet would attempt to sail towards the British coast.
 At 7 a.m. on 11 October the three ships signalled a sighting of the enemy fleet to Duncan.
 The Battle of Camperdown began at around 11:30 a.m., with Beaulieu one of only two British frigates present, alongside the 28-gun HMS Circe.
-Tasked as a repeating frigate, she was assigned to Duncan's larboard division of the fleet during the battle, with the Dutch commander surrendering his ship at 3 p.m.
+Tasked as a repeating frigate, she was assigned to Duncan's larboard division of the fleet during the battle.
+The Dutch commander surrendered his ship at 3 p.m.
 Beaulieu received no casualties while performing her duties.

-One of the Dutch ships taken in the battle was the 44-gun frigate Monnikkendam.
-Beaulieu was sent to secure her, putting a prize crew on board for the journey back to Britain under the command of Lieutenant James Robert Philips.
+As the battle ended Beaulieu sailed up to the Dutch 44-gun frigate Monnikkendam, which surrendered to her.
+A prize crew was put on board for the journey back to Britain under the command of Lieutenant James Robert Philips.
 While making this journey the frigate was wrecked on sands off West Capel.
 Philips and his crew survived, but were all taken as prisoners of war.
-After the battle bad sea conditions meant that many damaged warships were struggling to stay away from the shore, and Beaulieu was sent off by Duncan to search out and assist any distressed ships that she could find.
+After the battle bad sea conditions meant that many damaged warships were struggling to stay away from the shore, and Beaulieu was sent by Duncan to search out and assist any distressed ships that she could find.

 The 40-gun frigate HMS Endymion had joined the fleet after the battle, and on 12 October discovered the Dutch 74-gun ship of the line Brutus, which had escaped the battle, close to shore.
-Endymion was unable to attack her because of the Dutch ship's well-chosen position, and she looked for assistance.
-Endymion sailed back towards Duncan's fleet firing rockets to attract attention, and at 10:30 p.m. on 13 October these found Beaulieu.
+Endymion attempted to attack her but with the Dutch ship well-positioned close to the coastline and the tide pulling Endymion into the line of her broadside, she chose to look for assistance.
+Endymion sailed back towards Duncan's fleet firing rockets to attract attention, and at 10:30 p.m. on 13 October these were spotted by Beaulieu.
 Together the frigates returned to Brutus, arriving at 5 a.m. on the following day.
-The two frigates chased the ship of the line, but she succeeded in reaching the safety of the port of Goree before they were able to engage her; Brutus was one of seven ships to escape Camperdown.
+The two frigates chased the ship of the line, but she succeeded in reaching the safety of the port of Goree before they were able to engage her; Brutus was one of seven ships of the line to escape Camperdown.
 Beaulieu was sent out again by Duncan to assist damaged ships on 15 October, in company with the 64-gun ship of the line HMS Lancaster.
-Having completed these duties, she was subsequently sent to join a squadron commanded by Captain Sir Richard Strachan in 1798.